dotnet/machinelearning-modelbuilder/troubleshooting/ModelBuilderTroubleshooting.md

 "Add Machine Learning" isn't an option in the right click menu:
 1. Model Builder can only be added to C# projects.
 VB is not supported at this time.
 2. Is the extension installed and enabled?
 You may have disabled the extension at some point due to a performance warning.
 Check _Extensions -> Manage Extensions -> Installed_.
 ML.NET Model Builder should be listed and enabled.
+3. Is it a UWP Project?
+There is a known issue - [#1715](https://github.com/dotnet/machinelearning-modelbuilder/issues/1715).
+Current work around is to create an empty file with extension '.mbconfig'.
+In VS the file should open in the Model Builder experience.

 I've clicked "Add Machine Learning" and nothing happened or an error happened:
 1. The first time "Add Machine Learning" is clicked VS will prompt you to enable the feature (different than the extension being enabled).
 You can find this setting in _Options -> Environment -> Preview Features -> Enable ML.NET Model Builder._  After the feature is enabled you'll need to click "Add Machine Learning" again.